No 'red flags': Gabby Petito's dad speaks out on daughter's disappearance

-On Tuesday, the Moab City Police Department independently confirmed to NewsNationNow.com that police were called to an incident involving the couple last month.
+The Moab City Police Department in Utah independently confirmed to NewsNationNow.com Tuesday that police were called to an incident involving the couple.

 Our officers did respond to an incident involving Brian Laundrie and Gabrielle Petito on 12 August 2021 however, neither Brian or Gabrielle were the reporting party.
 Officers conducted an investigation and determined that insufficient evidence existed to justify criminal charges.MOAB CITY POLICE DEPARTMENT